Ch3rry-Pi3-AI/DataAnalysis-World-Happiness-Report/README.md

 │   ├── __init__.py
 │   ├── get_data/                               🆕 (NEW)
 │   │   ├── __init__.py                         🆕
-│   │   ├── import_happiness_data.py            🆕
-│   │   └── import_geolocation_data.py          🆕
+│   │   └── import_happiness_data.py            🆕
 └── data/
     └── bronze/     # raw input datasets        🆕
 ```

 * `import_happiness_data.py` → Downloads and extracts the World Happiness Report 2021 dataset.
-* `import_geolocation_data.py` → Downloads and caches the geolocation dataset.
 * `app.py` → Updated to provide a single entry point for running data imports.

 ## How to Run

-You can import the data in three different ways depending on your workflow:
+You can import the data in two different ways depending on your workflow:

 ### 1) Run via the app entry point (recommended)